Datfardcat1/MM2-Dupe-Script/README.md

 - Work on all executor!
 - Mobile Fix!
 ----------------------------
   Feature
 ----------------------------
--duplicate any knife
+- duplicate any knife

--Trade Scam added !
+- Trade Scam added !